GauthierBassereau/World-Model/README.md

 ---

 Todos:
+  - Add a log of time/step
+  - Add a script that takes a run and create a graph with Y axis the L1 loss on eval and X axis the rollout horizon (t+1, t+2 etc...) to see accumulation and error.
+And plot the curve for different eval timesteps to see the evolution.
   - split droid dataset ? somehow without burning all hpc credits
   - Fix eval dataset for eval, converting index of entire dataset to the subset one ?
   - Make the codebase cleaner, I think I want to create a src folder with all the non scripts and logs etc... in it, just the core code.